whojoestar/whojoestar.github.io/README.md

-hi! i really don't know how to finish this website, lol
+hi! i really don't know how to finish this website, lol.